 Where screen sharing by students is used as part of the teaching process (for example, giving presentations to the class), the teaching staff member may wish to adjust their Zoom controls to facilitate this.
 Accordingly, teaching staff should familiarise themselves with the screen sharing feature in Zoom, and understand how to switch it on and off as appropriate.

 3. Guidance for Researchers

 3.1 Online interviews

-At the time of writing, Zoom has updated its encryption standards to improve security and ensure end-to-end encryption.
-Therefore, in the context of research involving human participants, subject to specific safeguards put in place by the researcher, Zoom may now be used for interviews with human participants, including where especially sensitive Personal Data and/or Special Categories of Personal Data are involved.
+In the context of research involving human participants, Zoom is not recommended for interviews with participants, particularly where especially sensitive Personal Data and/or Special Categories of Personal Data are involved.